 8. Abhimukeshwara temple: Located nearby, on the other side of the tank, we only walked past this place as it too remained closed.
 From there, we boarded a bus to our next major landmark on my ‘to visit’ list.

-9. Airavateshwara temple at Darasuram: We visited this temple, on the outskirts of Kumbakonam (one of the three living Chola temples) when No-one else would!
-By the time we walked from the bus-stop to the temple, our umbrellas were flipped by the heavy winds and the pounding rain had battered and gotten us drenched till our bone.
+9. Airavateshwara temple at Darasuram: We visited this temple, on the outskirts of Kumbakonam (one of the three living Chola temples), when no one else would!
+By the time we walked from the bus stop to the temple, our umbrellas were flipped by the heavy winds, and the pounding rain had battered and gotten us drenched to our bones.
 The entire temple complex was FLOODED (with knee-deep water).
 It was an insane visit where my brother and I both decided to go ahead, wade through the water, and have the entire place for ourselves.
 We climbed up a ladder (placed by the temple priest to perform the daily rituals) to reach the temple corridor.
 It was BEAUTY, up there!
 Bonus: The sight of the entire temple complex in a reflection in the accumulated water.
-(I know this photo is not its best, but still the best memory that our mobile phone camera could capture to for our grandkids when we would tell them about this place!).
+(I know this photo is not its best, but still the best memory that our mobile phone camera could capture for our grandkids when we would tell them about this place!).

 Airavateshwara temple at Darasuram

 After getting some nice shots, we made our way out to the main road to catch a bus to our next destination.
 The short journey thereon reminded us of Sebastian Vettel cruising on narrow countryside tarmac amid overflowing potholes and LOUD tapangucchi music in the background.
-With nothing to hold on to during the frequent braking by the driver to stop the bus for passengers to board/alight, got the bus to screeching halts from a revving speed.
-It was a fun ride that ended in few minutes as we alighted at our next planned landmark.
+With nothing to hold on to during the frequent braking by the driver to stop the bus for passengers to board/alight, the bus kept coming to screeching halts from the revving speeds.
+It was a fun ride that ended in a few minutes as we alighted at our next planned landmark.

 As the rain gods again took over the silent skies, we decided to head back to the city.
 After reaching Kumbakonam city, we looked out for a place that served the trademark ‘Kumbakonam degree coffee’, our piping hot cuppa filter coffee to warm ourselves to some extent from the chilling rain.
-It was only 06.00.p.m but dark already.
-As planned, we set out to find our way through the super crowded street of the city to find the remaining two temples from our list.
+It was only 06.00.p.m but already dark.
+As planned, we set out to find our way through the super crowded streets of the city to find the remaining two temples from our list.

 11. Chakrapani temple: Here, Vishnu is worshipped in his sleeping posture holding his ‘Chakra’ on one finger.
-We witnessed the last pooja of the day after which we were wondering if we had to continue to the next temple or not since all the nearby temples had started to close down.
+We witnessed the last pooja of the day, after which we wondered if we had to continue to the next temple or not, since all the nearby temples had started to close down.
 Anyway, we had a lot of time to kill and walked across to take a chance.

 We then had a sumptuous supper at a restaurant before we called it a day.
-It took the same amount of pain to cross the crowded bazaar street to reach back to the hotel and catch some good night’s sleep.
+It took the same amount of pain to cross the crowded bazaar street to return to the hotel and catch a good night’s sleep.

 Day 2: